DylanAlloy/Systems-and-Ports/README.md

 I may add to this, I may not.
 It's not particularly advanced, but it is easy to use and is a good tool for beginners though it is really only useful in a lab setting as most of nmap's function breaks US law without explicit permission.

+# USE
+Put ips in the "ips.txt" document.
+Run the program from the right directory using "bash init.sh".